Agrippina the Younger: Public role and political intrigues

 Around the time that Tiberius died, Agrippina had become pregnant.
 Domitius had acknowledged the paternity of the child.
-On December 15, AD 37, in the early morning, in Antium, Agrippina gave birth to a son.
+On 15 December AD 37, in the early morning, in Antium, Agrippina gave birth to a son.
 Agrippina and Domitius named their son Lucius Domitius Ahenobarbus, after Domitius' recently deceased father.
 This child would grow up to become the emperor Nero.
 Nero was Agrippina's only natural child.
 Suetonius states that Domitius was congratulated by friends on the birth of his son, whereupon he replied "I don't think anything produced by me and Agrippina could possibly be good for the state or the people".

 Caligula and his sisters were accused of having incestuous relationships.
-On June 10, AD 38, Drusilla died, possibly of a fever, rampant in Rome at the time.
-He was particularly fond of Drusilla, claiming to treat her as he would his own wife, even though Drusilla had a husband.
-Following her death Caligula showed no special love or respect toward the surviving sisters and was said to have gone insane.
+On 10 June AD 38, Drusilla died, possibly of a fever, rampant in Rome at the time.
+Caligula was particularly fond of Drusilla, claiming to treat her as he would his own wife, even though Drusilla had a husband.
+Following her death, Caligula showed no special love or respect toward the surviving sisters and was said to have gone insane.

-In 39, Agrippina and Livilla, with their maternal cousin, Drusilla's widower Marcus Aemilius Lepidus, were involved in a failed plot to murder Caligula, a plot known as the Plot of the Three Daggers, which was to make Lepidus the new emperor.
+In AD 39, Agrippina and Livilla, with their maternal cousin, Drusilla's widower Marcus Aemilius Lepidus, were involved in a failed plot to murder Caligula, a plot known as the Plot of the Three Daggers, which was to make Lepidus the new emperor.
 Lepidus, Agrippina and Livilla were accused of being lovers.
 Not much is known concerning this plot and the reasons behind it.
 At the trial of Lepidus, Caligula felt no compunction about denouncing them as adulteresses, producing handwritten letters discussing how they were going to kill him.
 The three were found guilty as accessories to the crime.

 Exile

 Lepidus was executed.
 According to the fragmentary inscriptions of the Arval Brethren, Agrippina was forced to carry the urn of Lepidus' ashes back to Rome.
-Agrippina and Livilla were exiled by their brother to the Pontine Islands.
+Agrippina and Livilla were exiled by their brother to the Ponza, in Pontine Islands, an archipelago of small volcanic islands about 70 miles away from Rome.

 Caligula sold their furniture, jewellery, slaves and freedmen.
 In January of AD 40, Domitius died of edema (dropsy) at Pyrgi.
 Lucius had gone to live with his second paternal aunt Domitia Lepida the Younger after Caligula had taken his inheritance away from him.

-Caligula, his wife Milonia Caesonia and their daughter Julia Drusilla were murdered on January 24, 41.
+Caligula, his wife Milonia Caesonia and their daughter Julia Drusilla were murdered on 24 January AD 41.
 Agrippina's paternal uncle, Claudius, brother of her father Germanicus, became the new Roman emperor.

 Reign of Claudius

 Return from exile

 Claudius lifted the exiles of Agrippina and Livilla.
 Livilla returned to her husband, while Agrippina was reunited with her estranged son.
-After the death of her first husband, Agrippina tried to make shameless advances to the future emperor Galba, who showed no interest in her and was devoted to his wife Aemilia Lepida.
+After the death of her first husband, Agrippina tried to make shameless advances on the future emperor Galba.
+He showed no interest, being devoted to his wife Aemilia Lepida.
 On one occasion, Galba's mother-in-law gave Agrippina a public reprimand and a slap in the face before a whole bevy of married women.